 Testament’s last gasp attempt at cracking the mainstream was the equal of anything being released by Metallica, Megadeth etc at the time.
-With Chuck Billy once again proving his versaitlity as a vocalist, Alex Skolnick laying down his claim as the finest guitarist of his generation and the band, as a whole, proving they could deliver mature thrash that didn’t skimp on power and grit, The Ritual should have been the album to send Testament stratospheric.
+With Chuck Billy once again proving his versaitlity as a vocalist, Alex Skolnick laying down his claim as the finest guitarist of his generation and the band, as a whole, proving they could deliver mature thrash that didn’t skimp on power and grit, The Ritual really should have been the album to send Testament stratospheric.

 Why it failed to do so is one of life’s cruelest twists of fate because The Ritual had everything.
 Highly melodic and filled with sublime songrwriting, the aggression of old may have been subdued….but Testament’s overwhelming talent remained – just give “Return to Serenity” a spin and try denying that it’s one of the finest thrash ballads ever penned.

 Fact: Alongside Death Angel’s Act III, Testament’s The Ritual was the finest mainstream thrash album of the 90’s.
 Disagree?
 Tell someone who cares.